capital-G/supercollider-wiki/[WIP]-Code-style-guidelines.md

 How to read this document
 -------------------------

 There are two categories of guidelines: *Rules* should be followed strictly; *Recommendations* are looser preferences.
-Existing code should conform to all *Rules*, but only new code should follow *Recommendations*.
+Existing code should conform to all *Rules*, but *Recommendations* are suggestions for new and existing contributors who may be interested in the discussion surrounding the topic.

 Rules marked with "[needs discussion]" are potentially controversial and have not yet been agreed upon.